tbatty7/webclientoauth2/README.md

 ### To Do:

-- Replace deprecated tcpConfiguration method with new one
 - I need to do more testing to confirm I can pass properties to bootRun

 ### Done: